kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 The results should be considered preliminary as more model checking is conducted.
 It may be possible to address other limitations or insufficient control in this model:

-* The estimates are not weighted to (i.e. modeled or post-stratified by) party registration or past vote cells.
+1. The estimates are not weighted to (i.e. modeled or post-stratified by) party registration or past vote cells.
 My [dissertation](https://dash.harvard.edu/handle/1/37368520), chapter 4, shows that post-stratifying on party registration can improve the representatives of survey estimates.
-* The estimates are not weighted to race and age distributions of each _electorate_ at the congressional district level.
+2. The estimates are not weighted to race and age distributions of each _electorate_ at the congressional district level.
 It _is_ weighted to the race, age, and education distributions of the general adult population for each CD before the turnout model is applied.
+3. The model that specifies turnout probabilities may be underspecified.
+4. The calibration to election outcomes assumes a uniform shift.
+For example, suppose we only controlled for race and a district has three racial groups.
+The algorithm will find a correction _d_ that is the same for all three racial groups.
+In other words, it assumes away the possibility that, e.g. the Trump vote is underestimated for Whites but overestimated for Blacks.
-* The microdata that inform the synthetic population estimators are the CCES itself.
+5. The microdata that inform the synthetic population estimators are the CCES itself.
 Therefore, any unobsereved unrepresentativeness in the survey sample may simply be passed on to the post-stratification.

 Unfortunately, the party registration breakdown or the race breakdown among the electorate is not available uniformly in all 50 states, and depends on each state's voterfile.
 States that have race on the voter file are mostly in the South (see aforementioned dissertation chapter).
 A method that tries to use race or party registration from the voterfile to post-stratify must have a reliable way to impute across these states.